joelwetzel/Hubitat-Reliable-Locks/README.md

 An app that will create virtual locks that 'wrap' your physical lock devices, making them more reliable.

 ## Purpose
 Some smart locks are not reliable about reporting their status changes.
 For example, my Kwikset z-wave locks will sometimes accept a lock command from Hubitat, lock themselves, but never report the 'locked' state back to Hubitat.
 This app 'wraps' the locks inside a virtual lock that tries to make them more reliable.
-Then you expose the virtual reliable lock to your dashboards, homekit, Alexa, or Google Home user interfaces.
+Then you expose the virtual reliable lock to your dashboards, homekit, or Alexa user interfaces.

 ## Installation